-Question: What aspects of pharmacist's clinical practice, if any, does the board believe should not be transitioned to an expanded standard of care enforcement model?
+12. Question: What aspects of pharmacist's clinical practice, if any, does the board believe should not be transitioned to an expanded standard of care enforcement model?

 Answer: In any expansion, it is imperative that licensees understand that federal laws and relevant state laws are still applicable and form a basis for enforcement action by the Board.
-There are certain aspects of pharmacy that require higher standards in the interest of public safety including compounding and medication quality.
+There are certain areas of pharmacy practice that require higher standards in the interest of public safety, including compounding and medication quality.
+In those areas, the Board does not believe transitioning to a standard of care model is appropriate.